amundsentech/blender3d/DrillHole3d/README.md

+# Drill Hole 3d- A tool for Visualizing Geological Drill Hole Data in Blender
 # File Type Options for Data Rendering

 This repository contains a blender add on that can be used to visualize Drill Hole data based on two different file type options.
 The first option is a file(.CSV or .XLSX) that contains XYZ coordinates for the data, and the second option is an .XLSX file with 3 sheets conatings data that can be used to build the Drill Hole.